-Automatic Calculation of Deduction Qualified medical and dental expenses can be deducted from the taxpayer's income for those amounts that exceed 7.5% of the taxpayer's adjusted gross income (AGI).
+Automatic Calculation of Deduction Qualified medical and dental expenses can be deducted from the taxpayer's income for those amounts that exceed 10% of the taxpayer's adjusted gross income (AGI) or 7.5% if the taxpayer or spouse are over age 65.
 These limits and the amount of the deduction are automatically calculated based on the information entered into the worksheet.

 What Expenses are Deductible Deductible medical expenses are the costs of diagnosis, cure, mitigation, treatment, or prevention of disease, and the costs for treatments affecting any part or function of the body.
 This includes the costs for equipment, supplies, diagnostic devices, along with dental expenses.

 These expenses also include some extraneous items such as insurance premiums that cover the expenses of medical care (see below), including a limited amount paid for a qualified long term care contract (see limitation below), and transportation expenses (mileage) to get medical care.

 The expenses must be primarily for the alleviation or prevention of a physical or mental defect or illness.
 They do not include expenses that are only beneficial to general health such as vitamins or vacation.